ChrisCoffey/Articles/content/posts/my_readme.md

 - [Nuances to working with me](#nuances)

 ### <a id="motivation"></a> Motivation for this document ###
-This document _should_ help you understand how we can work together effectively (if it doesn't please let me know).
+This document _should_ help establish a foundation so can work together effectively (if it doesn't please let me know).
 Consider this document an introduction to how I work, what I value, and some of my mental models.
-My hope is that this intro helps you better understand me, particularly if you're not part of the CollegeVine Engineering org.
+My hope is that this helps you better understand me, particularly if you're not part of the CollegeVine Engineering org.
 And if you are part of the Eng org, I hope this document bootstraps a productive working relationship that we'll strengthen through 1:1s.

 ### <a id="role"></a> My Role ###
 tl;dr; As the Head of Engineering at CollegeVine I'm responsible for making sure our team is engaged, focused on creating significant value for our users, and building the skills to grow with CollegeVine.

 Specifically, I'm measured on how well we:
-- Deliver an excellent experience to the Eng org's customers (i.e. CollegeVine) by bringing an enablement-first approach to engineering.
-Our responsibility is to create the products the business needs ("default to yes") while clearly communicating the available tradeoffs.
+- Deliver an excellent experience to the Eng org's customers (i.e. CollegeVine).
+Our responsibility is to create the products the business needs while clearly communicating the available tradeoffs.
 - Create an environment that attracts and retains extremely talented individuals.
 We should feel like the bar is raising a little bit with each new hire.
 - Align the team with the business so everyone understands what we're focused on and why.
-- Focus on effectiveness followed by efficiency.
-We're a small team covering a lot of surface area, so we need to solve the "right" problems.
+- Solve the "right" problems.
+This leads to focusing on effectiveness over efficiency since we're a small team covering a lot of surface area.
 - Develop individual contributors and managers

 I'm here to support you.
 If you need my help, just ask.
 If I'm not available immediately, propose a time to talk.